ashwinumadi/SOSCD/README.md

 - In <i>Settings</i> of the repository, Navigate to <i>Pages</i>.
 Under <i>Builld and deployment</i>, set Source as <i>Deploy from a branch</i>.
 Under <i>Branch</i>, select gh-pages.
 - If there is no 'gh-pages' branch in your repository, run the following commands on your terminal first.

-`git checkout --orphan gh-pages git rm -rf . git commit -m "Initial gh-pages commit" git push origin gh-pages`
+`git checkout --orphan gh-pages\n git rm -rf .\n git commit -m "Initial gh-pages commit"\n git push origin gh-pages\n`

 # [Minimal Mistakes Jekyll theme](https://mmistakes.github.io/minimal-mistakes/)